 The support & security department once again feels extremely similar to the first Zoom Freak.

-We’ve got most of the critical support features you’d require from a shoe – a very secure fit, an internal heel counter, larger outriggers than on the Freak 1 for lateral protection, your foot sits inside the footbed for more stability and a base that’s not as wide as on the Freak 1 but still wide enough to make you feel stable.
+We’ve got most of the critical support features you’d require from a shoe – a very secure fit, an internal heel counter, larger outriggers than on the Freak 1 for lateral protection, your foot sits inside the midsole for more stability, and a base that’s not as wide as on the Freak 1 but still wide enough to make you feel stable.

 The upper still flexes like crazy as you can literally bend these in half, but just as this wasn’t an issue on Freak 1, it’s still not an issue on this one.
 The lack of a proper midfoot shank made some people scratch their heads in terms of the Freak 1 but if you’ve played any of the two shoes, you probably realized it’s not an issue at all.

 The Freak 2 is very light but provides a secure experience for just about any player out there.
 I wish I could say the same thing about the cushion but hey, it comes with the territory.
 You take some and you leave some.

 Overall, a great job in the support department – very secure, stable but does not sacrifice mobility.
 That’s versatility on point!